Welcome to Namdroling Cyber Shedra

-Everyone is invited to join our next Cyber Shedra Program.
-New sessions begin October 1, 2014.
-Registration is now open; you may register at any time until October 15, 2014.
+Everyone is invited to join our next sessions of the Namdroling Cyber Shedra.
+New sessions begin October 1, 2016.
+Registration is now open; you may register at any time until October 15, 2016.
 Click the REGISTER FOR CYBER SHEDRA button above when you are ready.

-Cyber-Shedra is a distance learning program established by Namdroling, Montana and Khenpo Tenzin Norgay Rinpoche to help serious Dharma students receive pure Buddhist teachings.
+Namdroling Cyber Shedra is a distance learning program established by Namdroling, Montana and Khenpo Tenzin Norgay Rinpoche to help serious Dharma students from around the world receive pure Buddhist teachings.
 Cyber-Shedra is a series of eight-month teachings (Oct. - May) by Khenpo Norgay from the Palyul Tradition of Tibetan Buddhism.
 The beauty of this program is that you study with a Buddhist master teacher from your home or office on your own schedule.
 Participants have the opportunity to receive teachings from and communicate questions to Khenpo Norgay via email and the web.
 Assignments, practice instructions, and question/answer communications are incorporated into the program in order to increase one's understanding and accomplishment.
 This is an exceptionally rare opportunity for students whose lives are mingled with the world and worldly responsibilities.

 This program is designed to include activity in the three aspects of Dharma: hearing, contemplation, and meditation.
 It is a way to receive and contemplate vast teachings on a regular basis; a way to integrate Dharma into your life and deepen your relationship with the teachings.